strimzi-incubator/strimzi-kafka-bridge-api/3scale/README.md

 ## Adding policies chain

 In order to have the 3scale APIcast working with the bridge there are a few policies that has to be configured available in the `policies_config.json` file.
+More information about the policies [here](policies.md).

+As described in the related policies page, you should:

+* remove/disable the anonymous access policy if you need authentication
+* remove/disable the routing and URL rewriting policies if you have just one bridge instance behind the gateway
+* tuning the routing policy if you have more than one bridge instance

 ```shell
 curl -X PUT "https://$PORTAL_ENDPOINT/admin/api/services/$SERVICE_ID/proxy/policies.json" --data "access_token=$TOKEN" --data-urlencode policies_config@policies_config.json